ma-quantumlab/IoT-Server/AddDataSource.md

 <img src="https://github.com/user-attachments/assets/c2e99a0e-99a3-488b-843e-19dd6c186d5a" alt="Model" width="600">

-The data is first queried with the MQTT In blocks, then it is passed into the Assign Labels block which takes the MQTT topics and assigns them their respective feild names and then finally it breaks all of the fields down and splits them up into different Influx DB out blocks each representing a different measurment.
-In order to add an additional datasource the user first must bring in the
+The data is first queried with the MQTT In blocks, then it is passed into the Assign Labels block which takes the MQTT topics and assigns them their respective felid names and then finally it breaks all of the fields down and splits them up into different Influx DB out blocks each representing a different measurement.
+In order to add an additional datasources the user first must bring in the

+## Step 3:

+Now that the data has been successfully passed into Influx DB we can display it on the